RYH is great for a host of different conditions

 During remission, it’s important to maintain a healthy diet whilst taking care of “at risk” nutrients such as Calcium, Iron, Vitamins D & B12.

-With your bowel health in mind, in this guide, RYH have included:
+With your bowel health in mind, RYH recipes include:

 - Anti-inflammatory foods such as oily fish, highly coloured fruit & vegetables.